mopemope/firestarter/README.md

 # it will send upgrade command when their command file is modified.
 # it does the same processing as circus.plugins.CommandReloader.
 # auto_upgrade = false

+# we will check the existence of the process (experimental).
+# the process needs to periodically update the mtime of the file passed in environment variable FIRESTARTER_WATCH_FILE.
+# the monitoring process kills the process when the mtime update interval exceeds the threshold. this is the same process as gunicorn's worker notify.
+# the unit is seconds, and the default value is 0 (disable live check)
+# live_check_timeout = 60

 [web2] # set other worker group name